-This basic bread stuffing or dressing is baked to perfection in a buttered casserole, but it may also be baked in the turkey.
+This basic bread stuffing or dressing is baked to perfection in a buttered casserole, but it may also be baked in a whole turkey or chicken.
 It's a versatile stuffing, and there are many possible flavor additions.
 Consider adding sausage, mushrooms, or diced apples to the dressing.
+It's excellent with pork chops or a pork loin roast as well.
+The dressing could also be made with half or one-third cornbread crumbs.

-My grandfather liked to add some diced cooked potatoes to the dressing, and I've had a dressing with sliced pimiento-stuffed olives that was different and absolutely delicious.
+Some families add diced or mashed cooked potatoes to the dressing, and ingredients like sliced pimiento-stuffed olives can add amazing flavor to a plain basic dressing.
 See some popular variations below the instructions.
 The dressing is easily doubled for a large dinner.

 - Giblet Stuffing: Simmer the turkey neck (chopped), gizzard, and heart in 4 cups of water, stirring occasionally, for 1 1/2 hours.
 Add the liver and simmer for another 15 minutes.
 Strain the broth into a bowl to use for turkey gravy.
 Remove the meat from the neck bones and chop along with the gizzard, heart, and liver.
 Add the chopped giblets to the stuffing mixture and bake as directed.

-- Sausage Stuffing: Brown 1/2 to 1 pound of bulk mild Italian sausage or breakfast sausage separately and then drain it and add it to the stuffing mixture.
+- Sausage Stuffing: In a skillet over medium heat, brown about 1/2 to 1 pound of bulk mild Italian sausage or mild breakfast sausage separately and then drain it and add it to the stuffing mixture.

 - Apple Stuffing: Dice an apple and saute it along with the onion and celery.
 Add it to the dressing with dried cranberries or raisins, if desired.